-Financial year end reporting for New Zealand charities
+Financial year end reporting for charities

 Financial reporting is one of the important aspects of managing finances and something that all organisations need to do to keep things in order.
 However, as we discussed in our previous post, it is no small task!
 We hope that this post will serve as a reminder to begin preparing for your next year’s reporting as early as possible.